 Saskia Günther: “World Finance” magazine named Swisscom “Most Sustainable Company in the Telecommunication Industry 2020”.
 This accolade, awarded by an international panel of experts, both recognises our decades of commitment to sustainability as well as our dedication to raising awareness throughout the industry.
 Furthermore, Swisscom scores very highly in sustainability ratings such as Sustainalytics, MSCI, Carbon Disclosure Project and others and was also named the world’s most sustainable telco by Boston Consulting Group BCG.

-When setting the target, we considered two separate aspects.
-The first was the footprint – as explained above, this means the contribution that Swisscom itself is able to make throughout the entire value chain.
-The second, however, was the handprint – which means the overall contribution that digital technology can make to climate protection.
-This contribution is significantly greater than our own footprint.
-Through our climate-friendly, innovative ICT solutions, we therefore want to help our customers to make substantial CO2 savings by 2025 and thereby achieve a positive contribution of one million tons per year.
+We considered two sub-aspects separately when setting the goals.
+On the one hand, the footprint - i.e. as described above: what contribution Swisscom itself can make across the entire value chain.
+On the other hand, we also looked at the handprint - i.e. the contribution that digital technologies can make to climate protection in general.
+This contribution is far more significant than our own footprint.
+That is why we also want to help our customers to make massive CO2 savings by 2025 with climate-friendly and innovative ICT solutions and make a positive contribution of one million tonnes annually.

-No. For example, our products allow our customers to participate in virtual meetings or work from home, reducing the need for business trips.
-Our energy-efficient data centres ensure there are cloud solutions to facilitate climate-friendly IT operations.
-Digital solutions allow businesses to increasingly optimise their vehicle fleets or manage their office buildings and electrical networks.
-According to the Global E-Sustainability Initiative’s “#SMARTer 2030” study, the ICT sector has the potential to reduce global CO2 emissions by 20%.
-It is up to Swisscom to be ready for the challenges of the future, to continue to lead the way in issues of sustainability, to be a multiplier and to show customers the possibilities and positive impact of digitisation for the environment.
-As number 1 in Switzerland, we are taking responsibility for sustainable development in our country.
+No. Our products enable our customers to have virtual conferences and home offices, for example.
+This reduces the need for business travel.
+Our energy-efficient data centres make cloud solutions possible, which ensure the climate-friendly operation of IT.
+With digital solutions, companies are increasingly optimising their vehicle fleets or controlling their office buildings and power grids.
+The "#SMARTer 2030" study by the Global E-Sustainability Initiative says the ICT industry has the potential to reduce CO2 emissions worldwide by 20%.
+It is up to Swisscom to be ready for the challenges of the future, to continue to act as a role model in terms of sustainability, to be a multiplier and also to show customers the opportunities and positive effects of digitalisation on the climate.
+In this way, as Switzerland's number 1, we are assuming responsibility for sustainable development in our country

 Alte Tiefenaustrasse 6